Pregnancy & Postpartum Counseling

 Dads and Perinatal Distress:

 Dads can also suffer during the perinatal period.
-Research shows that 1 in 10 dads feel depressed, and up to 18% develop a clinically significant anxiety disorder at some point during the pregnancy or the first year postpartum.
-Like women, men who have struggled with mental health issues in the past, who have significant life stressors, and who are dealing with relationship concerns are at higher risk for perinatal distress.
-Feeling excluded from the mother-infant bond in an additional risk factor for men.
+In fact, research shows that 1 in 10 dads feel depressed, and up to 18% develop a clinically significant anxiety disorder at some point during the pregnancy or the first year postpartum.
+Like women, men who have struggled with mental health issues in the past, who have significant life stressors, and who are dealing with relationship concerns are at higher risk for anxiety or depression after the birth of a baby.
+In addition, feeling excluded from the mother-infant bond in an additional risk factor for men.

 In my practice, I work with dad’s who do not feel like themselves during their partner’s pregnancy and following birth.
 Like mothers, dad’s who seek treatment can feel better, and can more fully embrace life, parenthood, and their relationship with their partner.